Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 ## Log

+### Day 29: January 29, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:* I am working on an import feature that will allow the user to import zoho CRM contacts.
+I got part of the feature working.
+The user is able to select a file and those results are printed to the screen.
+Next step is to load that data into a variable that will transport it to the MongoDB and stored permanently.

+:thought_balloon: *Thoughts:* I had to get help on this.
+I don't usually read files from the local machine with JavaScript.
+I found the API FileReader.
+It is suggested to use the array buffer method, but I have never worked with array buffers before.
+I was lucky and found some functions to help me convert from array buffer to string.
+I will play with this some more.
+Even though I got it to work I don't fully understand everything happening under the hood.

+:floppy_disk: *Link to work:*
+iyaiContacts webpage

 ### Day 28: January 28, 2019

 :sunrise_over_mountains::sunny: *Today's Progress:* Fixed issue with searching database and displaying data to website.